mohammadhumzah/100-days-of-code-Humzah/log.md

 ## Day 36 & 37: May 21-22, Wed-Thrus

 **Today's Progress**: Took 2 days to complete pset of python object oriented programming or P.O.O.P

+## Day 38: May 24, Saturday

+**Today's Progress**: Learnt about miscellaneous stuff left of the course like typehints, mypy library and ArgParse.

+**Thoughts**: Will complete remaining topics of the course tomorrow and start working on the final project tomorrow itself.